-Marian College Ararat Duty of Care Policy
+Marian College - Duty of Care Policy

-Policy Duty of Care Date for Review 2023

-Version 1 Policy Officer

-Date Ratified 10th September 2021 Principal
+Background

-1 Duty of care is a legal concept that has its origins in the common law principle of Context negligence.
-Student duty of care not only underpins, but to a large extent drives, many Context of Marian College's policies and practices.
-This policy attempts to explain, in plain English: What "duty of care" owed to students means; The impact of civil liability laws; How teaching staff may discharge their duty of care to students; The circumstances in which non-teaching staff, external providers and volunteers may owe students a duty of care.
-Marian College, its Principal and its staff owe a duty to take care of students whilst Policy Statement they are involved in college activities, or are present for the purposes of a college Folicy Statement activity.
+Duty of care is a legal concept that has its origins in the common law principle of negligence.
+Student duty of care not only underpins, but to a large extent drives, many of Marian College's policies and practices.

+This policy attempts to explain, in plain English:

+- What "duty of care" owed to students means; - The impact of civil liability laws; - How teaching staff may discharge their duty of care to students; and - The circumstances in which non-teaching staff, external providers and volunteers may owe students a duty of care.

+Source of Obligation

+The Victorian Registration Standards (sch 2 cl 12) require that the college must ensure that the care, safety and welfare of all students attending the college is in accordance with any applicable state or Commonwealth laws, and that all staff are advised of their legal obligations under those laws.

+Under the Guidelines Marian College is required to provide evidence in the form of the College's policies and procedures with respect to the duty of care owed to students.

+Duty of Care owed to Students

+Marian College, its Principal and its staff owe a duty to take care of students whilst they are involved in college activities, or are present for the purposes of a college activity.
 This duty of care is non-delegable meaning that it cannot be assigned to another party.

-In accordance with the Guidelines, the college's duty extends to taking: reasonable measures, with regard to all the circumstances, to protect students from risks of harm and injury that should have been reasonably foreseen; take reasonable care that any student (and other person) on the premises will not be injured or damaged by reason of the state of the premises or of things done or omitted to be done in relation to the premises. done of office to be done in relation to the premises.
+In accordance with the Guidelines, the college's duty extends to taking:

+- reasonable measures, with regard to all the circumstances, to protect students from risks of harm and injury that should have been reasonably foreseen; and - take reasonable care that any student (and other person) on the premises will not be injured or damaged by reason of the state of the premises or of things done or omitted to be done in relation to the premises.

 This requires not only protection from known hazards, but also protection from harm that could foreseeably arise and against which preventative measures can be taken.

-Standard of Care Teaching staff The standard of care required is that of a 'reasonable' teacher.
+Standard of Care: Teaching staff

+The standard of care required is that of a 'reasonable' teacher.
 This means that the duty of care owed is the duty one would expect from a hypothetical teacher with normal skills and attributes exercising their professional judgement.
 The duty owed to students is not an absolute duty to ensure that no harm will ever occur, but a duty to take reasonable care to avoid harm being suffered.

-Non-Teaching Staff Volunteers & External Providers Non-teaching staff, owe a modified duty of care to protect students from risks of harm that reasonably ought to be foreseen.
+Standard of Care: Non-Teaching Staff, Volunteers & External Providers

+Non-teaching staff, volunteers (including parent volunteers) and external providers also owe a modified duty of care to protect students from risks of harm that reasonably ought to be foreseen.
 This duty is only undertaken when the duty is consciously passed from a teacher to a non-teaching staff member, volunteer or provider, and accepted by that individual.

 For example, a teacher may ask a non-teaching staff member to accompany a student to a different area of the college.
 While normally, this staff member may not owe a standard duty of care to that student, as they have accepted the duty to care for and supervise the student passed from the teacher, they now must protect that student from foreseeable risks of harm.